-As of March 31, 2011, we had outstanding principal debt of \$26.25 million under the Hercules Credit Facility.
+As of June 30, 2011, we had outstanding principal debt of \$26.3 million under the Hercules Credit Facility.
 The Hercules Credit Facility provides for an "interest only period" when no principal amounts are due and payable.
-The interest only period runs initially from November 24, 2010 through August 31, 2011, but can be extended, at our request, to either November 30, 2011 or February 28, 2012 if certain conditions are satisfied.
+The interest only period runs initially from November 24, 2010 through August 31, 2011, but has been extended, at our request, to November 30, 2011.
 Following the end of the interest only period, the term loan is to be repaid in 33 equal monthly installments of principal and interest beginning on the first business day after the month in which the interest only period ends.
-As of March 31, 2011, we were in compliance with all covenants under the facility.
+As of June 30, 2011, we were in compliance with all covenants under the facility.